Robinlovelace/Creating-maps-in-R/intro-spatial.md

 Introduction
 ========================================================

-This tutorial is an introduction to spatial data in R and visualisation with the popular graphics package `ggplot2`.
+This tutorial is an introduction to spatial data in R and map making with the popular graphics package `ggplot2`.
-It assumes no prior knowledge of spatial data analysis but we do expect some prior understanding of R command line.
+It assumes no prior knowledge of spatial data analysis but prior understanding of R command line would be beneficial.
 For people new to R, we recommend working through an 'Introduction to R' type tutorial, such as
 "A (very) short introduction to R"